gshotwell/vitamin_d_covid/README.md

 - A [prospective cohort study](https://www.mdlinx.com/journal-summary/vitamin-d-status-and-outcomes-for-hospitalised-older-patients-with-covid-19/i68lJrN18PCbGXMwzC0tU) (Baktash V et all, August 2020) found that vitamin D deficiency was more common among Covid positive patients presenting with Covid symptoms than Covid negative patients, and suggested that it could be considered as a diagnostic tool.
 - [A study](https://www.sciencedirect.com/science/article/pii/S0168170220310558) (Mardenia et all, August 2020) of patients presenting with Covid symptoms at an Iranian hospital found that vitamin D deficiency and ACE disregulation were more commone among those who tested positive for Covid-19.
 - [A Germnan Study](https://www.mdpi.com/2072-6643/12/9/2757/htm) (Radujkovic et al, August 2020) found that vitamin D status was associated with need for mechanical ventilation and death.
+- [A smallprospective cohort study](https://pmj.bmj.com/content/early/2020/08/26/postgradmedj-2020-138712?s=09) (Baktash et all, September 2020) of older adults found that vitamin D deficiency was associated with mechanical ventilation, but not deatha.

 #### Pre-infection blood samples
 *Supports link to vitamin D*